-The Conferencing Coordinator is responsible for managing, planning and coordinating the summer conference and outside rental operations for Auxiliary Services.
-This position reports directly to the Director of Auxiliary Services.
+The Conferencing Coordinator for the Campus Conferencing & Events Office is responsible for managing, planning and coordinating the summer conference and outside rental operations for the Conferencing Office.
+This position reports directly to the Assistant Director of Conferencing and University Scheduling.

 - Manage all phases of the university’s Summer Conferencing program:

 - Determine operating policies and procedures for summer conference housing operations.